Today I want to talk about one of the most important Excel functions – INDIRECT function.

 Let’s dig deep of Excel’s Indirect function

-Indirect() function syntax and explanationNow it’s time for us to discuss INDIRECT function.
+Indirect() function syntax and explanationNow it’s time for us to discuss the INDIRECT function.
 Knowing how to use it will enable you to solve many seemingly unsolvable problems, though mastering it is a little bit difficult for a newbie.

 In essence, it returns the references specified by a text string and the returned references can be immediately evaluated to display their content.

-With INDIRECT function, you can change the reference to a cell within a formula without changing the formula itself.
+With the INDIRECT function, you can change the reference to a cell within a formula without changing the formula itself.

-Below example can give you a better understanding of it.
+The below example can give you a better understanding of it.

 The left section shows sample data and the right section applied the INDIRECT function to retrieve data from the left section.

 I put formulas “=INDIRECT(A2) in cell D2, then copy and paste this formula down up to column D.